 “He only loved me when he thought I would be a rabbi.
 That I would do it even though Papa-“

 “Even though your Papa didn’t?” he asked.

 “I was being a stupid baby,” Jackie said.

 Jackie stood up also and walked to the window.
 Outside it was dark and quiet.
 He had never been up so late even when he couldn’t sleep.
-Had never actually watched the daytime world become the nighttime world with its shadows and dark lonely buildings.
+Had never actually watched the daytime world become the nighttime world.
 The neighborhood was completely different without the noise of cars and trucks and kids yelling on the sidewalk.
-The lights from all the apartment buildings were off, the people all in bed.
-It made him feel bad to be observing the heavy, still buildings instead of being curled up next to Davey in their warm bed, dreaming of baseball.
-Like the nighttime street wasn’t meant for watching, and yet there he stood observing the street lights and their shadows and the stillness of garbage cans.
+The people were all in bed.
+The lights from all the apartments were off, the buildings washed in shadows from street lights.
+Everything was heavy and still.
+It made him feel bad to be watching instead of being curled up next to Davey in their warm bed, dreaming of baseball.
+Like the nighttime street wasn’t meant for watching.

 Soon he saw a person walking at the far end of the block.
 He could tell it was a man.
 He seemed to be carrying something, but what, Jackie couldn’t see.
 Who would be up at this hour, walking where?
-Why would a person ever be out in this quietness, alone, going where at such an hour?
-It made him feel bad for the man and his night walking, out of reach of any human being, watched, if at all, by people who shouldn’t even be awake to watch.
+Why would anyone ever be out in this quietness, alone; going where at such an hour?
+It made him feel bad for the man and his night walking, being watched by people who shouldn’t even be awake to watch.

 Mr. Soda came back and sat down with a grunt.

-Sammy laughed.
-“I could use a cigar,” he said.
+“I could use a cigar,” Mr. Soda said.